borispovod/crypti/readme.md

 ```

 #### Own tests ####

+Main test file is test/test.sh is used for different

 To add custom test add test file into test dir and then require it in `test.js` file in the right place:
 ```